-The Director of Student Conduct with input from the Student Conduct Administrator and/or Student Discipline and Appeals Committee shall develop policies for the administration of the Student Conduct System and guidelines consistent with provisions of the process.
+The Director of Student Conduct, with input from the Student Conduct Administrators and/or Student Discipline and Appeals Committee members, shall develop policies for the administration of the Student Conduct Process and guidelines consistent with provisions of the process.

 D. Finalizing a Decision